 The Old Print Shop is my gallery/museum of choice, the inspiration for my fantasy of owning a print by Reginald Marsh, Jean Marin, Martin Lewis (pictured), George Bellows, Thomas Hart Benton, the photographer Margaret Bourke White, or by others more affordable, but less ‘well-known’.

-The shop is not over-crowded, despite allowing staff to exhort and regale you with what they know about what you see.
-And there is plenty to see, both downstairs and up.
-After a visit, ownership of a piece seems less important than the comfort felt knowing my next month’s visit will be welcomed by staff.
-Upstairs, in addition to all else, is an interesting, deep and affordable collection of war and anti-war works on paper, worth a look—even consideration—for purchase.
+The shop is quiet and never over-crowded despite allowing staff to regale you, one-on-one, with what they know about what you see, and there is plenty to see.
+After these encounters my ownership of a piece feels less important than the comfort felt knowing my next visit will be similarly welcomed.
+In addition to all else (and well worth viewing) is a deep and affordable collection of war and anti-war themed works on paper worthy of consideration for purchase.

-One thing about acquiring at this ‘level’ in the art business is that whatever you pay is likely to be recoverable, at least a large portion of it, by re-selling, should you need to get your money back.
-The market for recognized work is that strong.
+One thing about acquiring at this ‘level’ of the art business is that whatever you pay is likely to be recoverable, at least a large portion of it, by re-selling, should you ever need to get your money back.
+The market for recognized, authenticated work from this shop’s provenance is that strong.